yaqoobmsd2514/ANY-Groups-Of-Companies/README.md

-# ANY-Groups-Of-Companies
-A dummy company website project created for learning and practicing HTML, CSS, and JavaScript.
-Includes pages like Home, About, Services, Careers, and Contact for layout and design practice.
+## 📁 ANY Groups Of Companies

+This is a dummy multi-page website built for learning front-end development.
+The project includes:

+- Home page (index.html)
+- About Us
+- Our Services
+- Careers
+- Contact Us

+Future updates will include CSS styling, interactivity using JavaScript, and responsiveness.

+🎯 Purpose: Hands-on practice with real-world layout and structure for company websites.